satya-arjunan/visocyteold/VisocyteCore/README.txt

 --------------------

-The ClientServerCore directory provides all the VTK classes that build and define all the infrastructure of Visocyte that will be used on the client and server side.
+The ClientServerCore directory provides all the VTK classes that build and define all the infrastructure of ParaView that will be used on the client and server side.
 In this package the abstract session is defined as well as some utility networking and plugin classes.
 It also contains a set of specific representation that are used on both the client and server side.
-ClientServerCore contains classes essential for client-server mechanisms in Visocyte.
+ClientServerCore contains classes essential for client-server mechanisms in ParaView.
 This also includes additional extensions to VTK that depend on ProcessModule or sessions.

 --------------------